Cooking with Sun Basket

 Storing meats and fish

 All of our meats are cryovaced and frozen to keep them fresh.
 Your Sun Basket box is constructed to act like a cooler; however, it is natural for your meat and seafood packages to thaw during transport.
 When you unpack your Sun Basket box, check to make sure that proteins have arrived at or below refrigerated temperatures.
 Immediately refrigerate all meats until ready to cook.
+We do not recommend to freeze any thawed proteins.
 We suggest placing the sealed proteins in the refrigerator on a plate or in a plastic bag to capture any liquid that may come off the packages as they thaw.

 Ingredient bags in the fridge